-Generally, elevated dog beds have two bowls which are typically made of either ceramic, plastic or metal.
-You may also find elevated dog bowls with wood stand or stand made of metal or plastic.
+Generally, elevated dog beds have two bowls which are typically made of either ceramic, plastic, or metal.
+You may also find elevated dog bowls with a wood stand or stand made of metal or plastic.
 Some also come with a food compartment.
-Anyhow, they are generally expensive option.
+Anyhow, they are generally expensive options.

 It can prevent neck and muscle strains for large breed dogs like Doberman Pinscher, German Shepherd, and Golden Retriever; may be more comfortable for dogs with gastrointestinal problems and joint problems.

-It can cause bloating for dogs that eat rapidly and drink excessively; and generally expensive.
+It can cause bloating for dogs that eat rapidly and drink excessively, and are generally expensive.

 This is perhaps the most perfect dog bowl for dogs that eat like they haven’t been given food for a long time.
 For dogs that eat rapidly and eagerly like there’s no tomorrow, this is the most appropriate choice.
 Slow food dog bowls have edges that forces food gobblers to eat slow and chew food before swallowing.

-Most slow feed bowls are made of plastic.
+Most slow-feed bowls are made of plastic.
 Some are made of stainless steel.
-Most slow feed are on the expensive side but there are cheaper alternatives that still get the job done.
+Most slow feeds are on the expensive side but there are cheaper alternatives that still get the job done.

-It has edges that allows dog to eat slowly and chew food before swallowing; prevents indigestion and bloating; and makes dogs feel fuller faster without overeating.
+It has edges that allow dogs to eat slowly and chew food before swallowing; prevents indigestion and bloating, and makes dogs feel fuller faster without over-eating.

 It’s expensive and not a great option for fussy eaters;

 Ceramics may be your best choice if you’re looking for something aesthetic and handmade.
 Ceramics or stoneware dog bowl is made from clay that is shaped and hardened to high temperatures.
 Additionally, it is coated with glaze.
-Glaze is a paint-like substance that is often decorative and multi-colored.
+The glaze is a paint-like substance that is often decorative and multi-colored.

-It’s less resistant to shattering compared to other dog bowl and can be quite pricey.
+It’s less resistant to shattering compared to other dog bowls and can be quite pricey.

 If you traveling a lot with your dog or you’re always taking him on your outdoor adventures, consider travel dog bowls.
 Travel dog bowls are portable, extremely lightweight, easy to carry and pack.
 You can easily feed your dog and access water whenever you’re out and about.